Horbenkodev/hugo-blog/content/posts/software-qa-testing-outsourcing-vs-crowdsourcing/index.md

 ---
-title: 'Software QA & Testing: Outsourcing vs. Crowdsourcing'
+title: "Software QA & Testing: Outsourcing vs. Crowdsourcing"
+breadcrumbs: Outsourcing vs. Crowdsourcing QA Service
+draft: false
-publishDate: '2017-09-15T00:00:00Z'
+publishDate: 2017-09-15T00:00:00Z
-authors: []
+image: outsource-vs-crowdsource.jpg
+og_image: outsource-vs-crowdsource.jpg
 description: Writing code is hard.
 For some, this may come as a surprise, software quality assurance and testing are not easier.
 Reporting bugs may not require too much technical skills.
 But the same cannot be said about evaluating a product from customer's perspective, understanding software product features, developing a test strategy and planning the test cases within strict deadlines.
-image: outsource-vs-crowdsource.jpg
-og_image: outsource-vs-crowdsource.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - qa-team
 categories:
   - qa
+industries: []
 ---
 Writing code is hard.
 For some, this may come as a surprise, software quality assurance and testing are not easier.
 Of course, reporting bugs may not require too much technical skills.
 But the same cannot be said about evaluating a product from customer's perspective, understanding software product features, developing a test strategy, planning the test cases, picking which tools to use, and all of that within strict deadlines when a product was supposed to be ready yesterday and its release is today, especially while dealing with a very demanding customer.
 That's why the question "What does a quality assurance engineer do?" doesn't boil down to a simple answer.